 Figure \ref{Fig3} (a) shows the contour plot of Eq. \eqref{3 osc r of phi} in the phase space $\phi_{12}\times\phi_{23}$.
-To determine the stability of these fixed points we calculated the Jacobian of system \eqref{3 osc phi} and looked at the largest real part of the pair of eigenvalues: when it is zero we are at the critical line, shown as the red curve in Fig.\ref{Fig3} (a) .
-The curve divides the phase space into two regions, inside where the system displays stable synchrony, and outside which presents periodic motion.
+To determine the stability of these fixed points we calculated the Jacobian of Eqs. \eqref{3 osc phi} and looked at the largest real part of the pair of eigenvalues: when it is zero we are at the critical line, shown as the red curve in Fig.\ref{Fig3} (a) .
+The curve divides the phase space into two regions: inside where the system displays stable synchrony, and outside, where motion is periodic.
 More elucidating, however, is to understand synchronization in the parameter space $\Omega_1\times\Omega_3$.
 Figure \ref{Fig3} (b) shows the stable $r$ values from panel (a) reparameterized according to Eq. \eqref{pts fixos w1 w3}.
-It is very interesting to note that, regardless of being in the phase space or the parameter space, contours of constant synchronization resemble ellipses.
+It is interesting to note that, regardless of being displayed in the phase space or the parameter space, contours of constant synchronization resemble ellipses.
 We proceed to finding approximations for such contours.
-This will help fit simulations from three-module networks with the three-oscillator system.

 In a simpler version of the problem, if any pair of the 3 oscillators is identical, stable solutions will imply equal phases for such pair.
 This means that either $\phi_{12}$, $\phi_{23}$ or $\phi_{12}+\phi_{23}$ is zero depending on the pair that is identical.
 If the remaining phase difference also reaches a fixed point, we can determine it through system \eqref{3 osc phi} and replace it into Eq. \eqref{3 osc r of phi} to write $r$ in terms of $\Omega$, the frequency difference between the non-identical oscillators, as